- Home

 All staff are responsible for following policies and procedures to keep children safe and ensure that delivery and collection practices are followed.
 Service Leaders are responsible for ensuring that policies and procedures are followed.

-3.2.
+3.3.
 Working with Families

 We highly value and respect families' choices about their children.
 We are guided by them on who is authorised to pick up their child/ren.

 The transition of children to and from the Service requires particular attention, particularly given how busy it can be at certain times and the volume of people entering and exiting the Service.
-Families must ensure that authorised nominee are aware of the designated entry and exit points for sign in/out.
+Families must ensure that authorised nominees are aware of the designated entry and exit points for sign in/out.

-Junior Adventures Group Services request that families inform the Service prior to the start of session of absences to assist in streamlining our collection process to ensure and maintain the safety and wellbeing of children a priority.
+Junior Adventures Group Services require that families inform the Service prior to the start of session of absences to assist in streamlining our collection process to ensure and maintain the safety and wellbeing of children a priority.

-3.3.
+3.4.
 Working with the School

 The service will establish and maintain a positive relationship with the school to ensure the duty of care is upheld by all parties involved.